 Differentiating between these instances (semantically and functionally) is important to understand later which are the best Shopify themes for conversion rate optimization.

 Conversion Rate Optimization

-Now we’re really starting to dig deep: Again, conversion rate optimization (CRO) is a combination of processes which uses analytics and previously gathered data to increase the percentage of website users who undertake some form of action on your site.
+Now we’re really starting to dig deep: Again, conversion rate optimization (CRO) is a combination of processes that uses analytics and previously gathered data to increase the percentage of website users who undertake some form of action on your site.
 This action can be anything from downloading a PDF, becoming paying customers, or subscribing for a yearly service.
 The process of conversion rate optimization follows the users’ movement through your site, their actions, and what’s stopping them from doing what your business is essentially trying to accomplish, such as selling a subscription service like Netflix, selling physical products like Amazon, or renting other people’s stuff like Airbnb.

-As said, conversion is the general term we use for describing a visitor taking action and completing a goal, however, goals can come in all shapes and sizes.
+As said, “conversion” is the general term we use for describing a visitor taking action and completing a goal, however, goals can come in all shapes and sizes.

 If your digital business (essentially, your website) is designed to sell products, we say that your site has two main goals in sight:

 The primary goal is usually for your customers to make a purchase by buying your products.
 This is why we also call the primary goal a “macro-conversion.”
 Completing a macro-conversion is the hardest part because we require a user to depart from their money in order to buy something they don’t have but probably want or need.
 The way toward completing a macro-conversion is paved with multiple smaller, more secondary, goals such as giving up their name and email address to receive emails (essentially, signing up).
 These secondary goals are known as “micro-conversions.”

 - Buying a product from a site

 - Requesting a quote (to complete a project)